torsten-pf/podunk/README.md

 # podunk

-This library was created by Jim Storch at imported from code.google.com/p/podunk.

 A simple library for creating tabular PDF reports in Python using the excellent ReportLab PDF library (www.reportlab.org).
+This library was created by Jim Storch (https://code.google.com/archive/p/podunk) and imported and enhanced by jojomaquiling (https://github.com/jojomaquiling/podunk).
+This fork adds support for A4 paper, several European date formats and packaging files for PyPI upload.

 Here's an example:

 ```python
 #!/usr/bin/env python